joshuarobs/fnr-test4/README.md

   - Better UX as users only have to press the keybind for this search bar
   - If users still want to filter only, they can press "t"
   - Look at Github and vscode for inspiration for this.
+- Add "TBD" as a status option, since sometimes contents people need to still determine if an item is repairable or not

 ---